 - quality or strength of the insurer's capital management policy, including its capital management processes; and

-- Senior Management’s and the Board of Directors’ (Board) roles, responsibilities and effectiveness with respect to the insurer’s capital management processes.
+- effectiveness of oversight with respect to the insurer's capital management processes.

 Capital considerations should include elements of capital that contribute to financial strength through periods when an insurer is under stress (e.g., common shares) as well as elements that contribute to policyholder and creditor protection during wind-up (e.g., subordinated debt).
 Some elements may contribute to both, while others are less likely to do so.